rlwang0314/Team-7-MIST-4610-Group-Project-2/README.md

 **What does this show and what does it mean?**

-COVID-19 testing and new cases both increased over time, with noticeable spikes occurring during major waves of the pandemic.
-Even as testing expanded, new cases still rose sharply at certain points, indicating that increased testing did not prevent surges.
-This suggests that testing helped track the spread but was not enough on its own to control it.
+As testing increased over time, new cases still spiked during major waves, showing that more testing did not necessarily prevent surges.
+However, testing consistently outnumbered new cases, especially in later waves, suggesting Belgium was able to track the virus more effectively over time.
+This means that while testing improved visibility into the spread, it was not enough on its own to control it.

 <img width="735" height="514" alt="image" src="https://github.com/user-attachments/assets/34cf1739-374f-4bf1-887b-766e530c0083" />